 Our statistical collaborators are being trained to help design experiments, studies, and surveys; collect, analyze, and plot data; run statistical software; interpret results; and develop strategies to communicate statistical concepts and results to non-statisticians.

 The collaborators are faculty and students from several departments, including the Department of Applied Mathematics.
 The original cohort of LISA collaborators had profiles on our website so you could put a face to the name before your first meeting, but this has not been updated in years.
+(August 26th update: this still hasn't been updated).
 Faculty not listed may be available for collaboration on a case-by-case basis if your project aligns with their research interests.
 Discover Applied Math faculty research and collaboration interests on the Professors' Research Areas page.